seme4/ssi-consultancy/DeployersGuide.md

 then check that:

-* Apache user, www-data, has read/write access to the directory holding the database file.
+* Apache user, www-data or apache, has read/write access to the directory holding the database file.
 * index.php specifies a valid directory and file path.

 ---